pazcharles02/OBS-and-Twitch-Livestreaming/docs/capturing-display-with-source.md

 ## Capturing Your Entire Screen

-Select Display Capture.
-The properties window should appear.
+When you select Display Capture, the properties window should appear like this:

 ![Display Capture Properties](https://pazcharles02.github.io/OBS-and-Twitch-Livestreaming/assets/images/Source_Display_Properties.png?raw=true)
 1. Select your monitor from the drop-down menu